matty271828/travelbot/README.md

 The core code includes the API contact and interpration of the JSON response, as well as use of threading in python to speed up run time.

-I then took a different route than the tutorial in the implementation of a trip planner.
-I have developed my own algorithm and automated running of the programme to search for cheap flights thorughout the year and send automated emails with good offers.
-(Please note development is still ongoing as of time of writing of this document).
+I then developed a simple algorithm to search for cheap return flights thorughout the year.
+The algorithm consists of the following steps:

+1. Read in Skyscanner's output of daily one way flight searches
+2. For each flight, read

 ### Database
+For this project, I used PostgreSQL to create and update a database.
+A local version was maintained for testing on my machine, and a production version was maintained on Heroku for use with the main web application.

 ### Heroku hosting